 Although they can be used in lots of different ways, Styles can help you maintain a consistent look to your images and, over time, this can be used as a means for others to recognise the individuality of your photos.
 They’re not like filters, however, as they allow further adjustment to closely match your creative vision.

-In addition to the Built-in Styles that are supplied with Capture One Pro, which you can use as a starting point for your own set of Styles, you can also buy additional Styles or “Style Packs” from the official Capture One site [official link*] or ambassador sites, like this one [link to our shop].
+In addition to the Built-in Styles that are supplied with Capture One Pro (and the Express versions), which you can use as a starting point to editing your images, you can also buy additional Styles or “Style Packs” from the official Capture One site [official link*] or ambassador sites, like this one [link to our shop].